Richard Glazar

-Richard Glazar (November 29, 1920 – December 20, 1997) was a Czech-Jewish inmate of the Treblinka extermination camp in German-occupied Poland during the Holocaust.
+Richard Glazar (29 November 1920 – 20 December 1997) was a Czech-Jewish inmate of the Treblinka extermination camp in German-occupied Poland during the Holocaust.
 One of a small group of survivors of the camp's prisoner revolt in August 1943, Glazar described his experiences in an autobiographical book, Trap with a Green Fence: Survival in Treblinka (1992).

 Early life and family

-Glazar (Goldschmid) was born in Prague, Czechoslovakia, to a Jewish-Bohemian family who spoke both Czech and German.
+Glazar was born Richard Goldschmid in Prague, Czechoslovakia, to a Jewish-Czech family who spoke both Czech and German.
 His father served in the Austro-Hungarian Army before independence.
 His parents divorced in 1932, and his mother married a wealthy leather merchant, Quido Bergmann, who already had two children, Karel and Adolf.
-Karel died in the Austrian Mauthausen-Gusen concentration camp on May 17, 1942.
+Karel died in the Austrian Mauthausen-Gusen concentration camp on 17 May 1942.
 Adolf went in October 1939 to Denmark with the Youth Aliyah organization, escaped in October 1943 to Sweden (Denmark was occupied by Nazi Germany in 1940–1945).
-In 1944-45 he served as a volunteer in the Free Czechoslovak Army in UK & France, and was later awarded the Czechoslovak War Cross.
+In 1944–1945, he served as a volunteer in the Free Czechoslovak Army in the United Kingdom and France, and was later awarded the Czechoslovak War Cross.
 He later earned the degree of B.Sc. in dairy technology at the Agriculture University of Denmark.
-Richard and Adolf met after WWII and continued to have contact until the end of Richard's life.
+Richard and Adolf met after World War II and continued to have contact until the end of Richard's life.

 Glazar's father died of pneumonia in the Soviet Union, to which he had escaped from the Nisko reservation in the General Government of occupied Poland; some 1,100 Czech Jews had been deported there by the Nazis in 1939.
 Glazar's mother survived both Auschwitz and Bergen-Belsen, and was the only member of his family left when he returned to Prague in 1945.
 His stepbrother Adolf Dasha Bergmann also survived after having served in the Czechoslovak army in France and was in Prague, when Richard returned to Prague in 1945.